 What makes one Japanese incense cost so much more than another?
 Is the difference really that noticeable?
 Is there really that big of a difference between an economical fragrance and a premium fragrance?
 Which is better?
 When it comes to the variety of price points Japanese incense can be found in, knowing the often subtle and mutable differences between a premium incense and an economical one is a common question along the fragrant path.

-To generalize for discussion purposes, Japanese incense can be sorted into roughly three often overlapping categories we'll call Mainichikoh, Tokusen, and Superior.
+To generalize for discussion purposes, Japanese incense can be sorted into roughly three often overlapping genre which for sake of discussion we'll call Mainichikoh, Tokusen, and Exceptional.
 Each of these generalized categories varies a great deal between manufacturer, has different fragrant characteristics, features different amounts of fragrant woods and aromatics, and has varying portions of rare ingredients.
 Much like fine wine, each of these categories will present different tastes and uses, and appeal to different personal olfactory palettes.
 As such, these categories should be thought of as "general" divisions based upon fragrance composition, rather than a value judgement of good, better, best.

 Mainichi-koh in Japanese means "everyday" or "daily" incense.
 It is the most economical Japanese incense for a reason: it is intended to be used multiple times a day.
 With it's roots in the everyday use of incense in Buddhist alters found in many Japanese homes, Mainichikoh is meant to be incense that lends itself to burning multiple sticks daily.
 As such, Mainichikoh is generally inexpensive, has the most common ingredients, and the lowest ratios of fragrant materials (often in oil form) to binders.
 Some brands will include perfumes or man-made ingredients to embellish the small quantities of natural oils and fragrant materials used.